Falconstadium/risat/README.md

-risat is my personal project, it's a website containing some different tools that we use every day.
+Risat is my personal project, it's a website containing some different tools that we use every day.

 ![image alt](./screenshot.jpeg)